fruitbraker/money-tree/README.md

 dependent on a third-party library, meaning any bugs present there would also be present in Money Tree.
 I did not like that because there was a bug that wasn't fixed until the v5 release of `Guice`, which took forever.
 This isn't meant to discourage others from using Guice or any libraries, it's still a great library.

-There are many paths to a waterfall...this particular implementaiton of Money Tree is just one of them.
+There are many paths to a waterfall...this particular implementation of Money Tree is just one of them.